ggraci11/pythonspacegame/README.md

 # pythonspacegame
-A practice game made with pygame
+A practice two player game made with pygame library